bmen25124/SillyTavern-Custom-Scenario/readme.md

 ```

 ## Scripting Details
 * `variables` is an object that holds all the variables.
+Aka the answers to the questions.
 * All variables can be accessed and modified.
 * Example usage: (Let's say question id is `gift`)
     * If question type is _text_, `variables.gift`